ppawiggers/ppawiggers.github.io/_pages/about-me.md

 permalink: /about-me/
 ---

-My name is Peter Wiggers (Amsterdam, The Netherlands) and I've been a freelance cloud consultant (for architecture and engineering) since 2015.
+My name is Peter Wiggers (Amsterdam, The Netherlands) and I've been a freelance cloud consultant (_design &amp; build_) since 2015.
 I specialize in the Google Cloud Platform and Kubernetes.

 What I do: